-Tim and Deri-Anne Wyatt the owners and growers of Angelica Organic Farm welcome you to this website and online gourmet garlic shop.Through our website,we aim to share with you our life on the land (sometimes intermittently!!) running our diverse, organic farm smallholding in the heart of Central Victoria's foodie provinces (10 mins from Daylesford).
-Angelica Organic Farm is an expression of our passion for high quality, seasonal foods, naturally grown largely by hand, with love and bursting with flavour.
-A major focus for us is heritage varieties.
+Tim and Deri-Anne Wyatt the owners and growers of Angelica Organic Farm welcome you to this website and online garlic shop.Through our website,we aim to share with you our life on the land (sometimes intermittently!!) running our diverse, organic market farm/smallholding in the heart of Central Victoria's foodie provinces (10 mins from Daylesford).
+Angelica Organic Farm is an expression of our passion for high quality, seasonal foods, naturally grown largely by hand, many heirloom varieties, grown with love and bursting with flavour.
 We feel it is vital for all people to reconnect with where their food comes from, how to prepare it, how it is grown and the producers growing it!

 We hope to inspire and inform you about biologically grown, (very) seasonal produce, enjoyment of real food, sustainable food production and other related topics.

 You can also now follow us on Twitter: @angelicaorganic (FOLLOW icon just above newsletter sign in) OR Instagram: @angelicaorganicfarm